Can you live a long life with sleep apnea?

 - Negative impact on mental health, leading to conditions like depression and anxiety

-Understanding the implications of sleep apnea is the first step towards managing it effectively.
-With the right treatment, you can mitigate these risks and live a long, healthy life.
+Understanding the implications of sleep apnea is the first step toward managing it effectively.
+You can mitigate these risks and live a healthy life with the proper treatment for a long time.

 Diagnosing Sleep Apnea: The First Step to a Healthier Life

 Diagnosing sleep apnea is crucial for managing the condition effectively.
-The most common diagnostic tool is a sleep study, also known as polysomnography.
+The most common diagnostic tool is a sleep study or polysomnography.
 This test records your brain waves, heart rate, and breathing as you sleep.

-It also charts your eye movements, limb movements, and oxygen levels in your blood.
-The data collected helps in determining whether you have sleep apnea and how severe it is.
+It also charts your eye and limb movements and oxygen levels in your blood.
+The data collected helps determine whether you have sleep apnea and how severe it is.

 Early diagnosis of sleep apnea can significantly improve your quality of life.
 It can also reduce the risk of developing associated health complications, ensuring longevity and better sleep health.